 University Testing Services offers scoring and evaluation services for the Faculty and Staff of the University of Georgia.
-The Scoring Service scores multiple choice classroom tests recorded on two forms offered by UTS.
 The evaluation service offers evaluations for the Faculty and Staff of UGA.

 We greatly appreciate your cooperation in implementing this new identification system for test scoring purposes.

 Sale of answer sheets to departments ($0.12 each sold in packs of 500 - $80.00)

 Sale of answer sheets to students (sold in packs of 12 for $3.00) - Students must purchase answer sheets from UTS.
 Answer sheets purchased from the Bookstore will not be scored at UTS; stickers on the back of answer sheets prevent scoring.

 Scoring fee for test sets - UTS answer sheets ($10.00 each) - This charge applies to each test set scored when the answer sheets used are purchased from UTS.
 For example, the charge for scoring a test with 300 answer sheets in one test set is $10.00.
 The charge for scoring the same test with 300 answer sheets, but four test sets for four different versions is $40.00 for scoring the entire exam.

 Organizing or modifying ($75.00 per hour) - This charge applies to exams that are summited for scoring without being properly organized or without complete ID's.
 Instructors may organize the exam before submitting it for scoring or have UTS organize it as a billed service.
 Additional information about the required organization and ID's is available on the UTS website.

 Standard Analysis Reports ($1.00 for each report) - For each test set scored, UTS will email one Excel report with student names, UGA ID's, raw score, and responses to questions.
 Additional reports can be emailed for an additional fee.
 Examples: